allenai/natural-instructions/README.md

     * Make sure that you json file is not bigger than 50MB.
     * Make sure your task has no more 6.5k instances (input/output pairs).
     * Make sure to include task category and domains, based on [this list](doc/task-hierarchy.md).
-    * Make sure to number your task json correctly (Look at the task number in the latest pull request, task number in your submission should be the next number).
-Make sure to include the source dataset name and the task type when naming your task json file.
-You can use this format: `taskabc_<source_dataset>_<task_type>.json` E.g. in task001_quoref_question_generation.json, the source dataset is `quoref` and the task is `question generation`.
-Note that, source need not necessarily be a dataset and can be a website e.g. leetcode.
-Finally, if you have created the json without any reference, use 'synthetic' in place of source.
+    * Make sure to number your task json correctly
+       * Look at the task number in the latest pull request, task number in your submission should be the next number.
+       * Make sure to include the source dataset name and the task type when naming your task json file.
+          * You can use this format: `taskabc_<source_dataset>_<task_type>.json` E.g. in `task001_quoref_question_generation.json`, the source dataset is `quoref` and the task is `question generation`.
+    * Note that, source need not necessarily be a dataset and can be a website e.g. leetcode.
+       * If you have created the json without any reference, use `synthetic` in place of source.
     * You should have one pull request per dataset.
 Name your pull request as `Task Name <start_task_number>-<end_task_number>`.
     * If you're building your tasks based existing datasets and their crowdsourcing templates, see these [guidelines](doc/crowdsourcing.md).
  * Add your task to [our list of tasks](tasks/README.md).